korczis/app_store/apps/csv_downloader_brick/README.md

  * **manifest_process_type** (move/history) - if set to move, the manifest file will be moved to processed folder.
 If set to history, the manifest will stay.
  * **number_of_manifest_in_one_run** - maximum number of manifests which is processed in one run.
 Default value is 5
  * **delete_data_after_processing** (true/false) - if set to TRUE, the data will be delete from the source, after processing.
 Default FALSE.
+ * **use_link_file** (true/false) - if set to TRUE, the link file functionality will be enabled.
+More info about this functionality is at the end of this document.
  * **file_structure** - this section of the configuration is dedicated to structure of the file.
 This hints are need for CSV parsing when loading it to ADS.
 More information about each of the option can be found in Vertica documentation [link](http://my.vertica.com/docs/6.1.x/HTML/index.htm#1668.htm).
     * **skip_rows** (optional) - number of skipped columns in CSV (used mainly to remove header from CSV file)
     * **column_separator** (optional) - the character which is separating fields in CSV